 - Max of 200 feet audio range, allowing you to easily use your phone as the webcam for a stream while streaming something like tennis

 - Uses 3.5mm cables to connect, making it compatible with phones if you stream IRL

-- Audio is clear and easy to understand
+- The audio is clear and easy to understand

 - The wireless transmitter can be clipped to your clothes, mounted to a tripod, or stuffed in your pocket